OSI-Writer/Qi-Docs/docs/Nexus_API.rst

 ``DeleteNamespaces()``
 ----------------------

-Deletes one or more namespaces.
+Deletes one or more namespaces associated with a tenant.

 **Syntax**